IDE Extensions (VS Code, Cursor, Claude, Windsurf & Antigravity)

 Cmd+Shift+PorCtrl+Shift+P). - Run

-Emuluxe: Loginto securely link your IDE to your Emuluxe account. - Use
+Emuluxe: Loginto securely link your IDE to your Emuluxe account.

-Cmd+Alt+Eto toggle the simulator panel instantly.
+Once authenticated, use Cmd+Alt+E to toggle the simulator panel instantly.

 Technical Features